-Upon retirement with the Township, employees are entitled to cash payments for unused sick leave.
+Upon retirement and after ten years of service with the Township, employees are entitled to cash payments for unused sick leave.
 Unpaid leave is not reflected as a liability under the Township's cash basis of accounting.

 K. Employer Contributions to Cost-Sharing Pension Plans